 Shoot RAW!
 If you like to edit your images on the computer, there's really no reason to not shoot RAW for landscape photography.
 The RAW image file will preserve much more of the data than a JPEG, allowing you to pull much more detail out of the shadows and highlights.
 Yes, the RAW file takes up more space on the memory card and hard drive, but it's worth it.

 There is much more to camera settings, but I won't go into exhaustive detail in this article.
 If you would like to learn more about these and other camera settings, try the Improve Photography Photo Basics tutorial.
-Now on the the tips!
+Now onto the tips!

 Tip #1: Do Your Homework